vinpac/windstitch/docs/docs/intro.md

 Stitchwind is a **2kb**, Simple Styling Library that helps you set **when** a className should be applied to a component.

-By providing Powerful Types through forward declarations, Stichwind aims to be simple yet powerful by limiting itself to be a organizer API, letting Tailwind handle the styling part.
+By providing Powerful Types through forward declarations, Windstitch aims to be simple yet powerful by limiting itself to be a organizer API, letting Tailwind handle the styling part.

 ---